zachvalenta/jvns.ca/content/post/2019-01-29-marketing-thoughts.markdown

   popups feel a bit cheap to me and I don't really think it's something I'd want to do right now.
 * similarly a lot of sites like to inject these popups like "HELLO PLEASE SIGN UP FOR OUR MAILING LIST". similar thoughts.
 I've been putting an email signup link in the footer which seems like a good balance between discoverable and annoying.
+As an example of a popup which isn't too intrusive, though: nate berkopec has [one on his site](https://www.speedshop.co/2019/01/10/three-activerecord-mistakes.html) which feels really reasonable! (scroll to the bottom to see it)

 Maybe marketing is all about "make your things discoverable without being annoying"? :)